JoshuaGRubin/AI-Tweet-Validator/README.md

 - **generate_similarity_scores.py** reads data from `processed_data_path`; splits it into user-characterization and test sets; initializes a variety of models, both embedding-based and term-frequency-based; and uses those models to generate cosine similarity scores for the test data.
 These results are written to `eval_output_path`.  *Ideally*, the selection of models and variations would be configurable in `config.json`, but that's a future to-do, and in the meantime, `generate_similarity_scores.py` can be copied and modified (it is an example, after all!).
 - **analyze_similarity_sores.py** reads similarity scores from `eval_output_path` and generates ROC/AUC graphs and data tables providing "sensitivity at false-positive-rate x" statements.
 Results are written to `analysis_output_path`.

+## Test
+To run a set of nontrivial unit-tests on the core tweetvalidator package, navigate to the tests directory and run pytest:

+    > cd <project_path>/tests
+    > pytest

 ## Troubleshooting

 There's occasionally a problem with TensorFlow Hub that causes the following error:

 >Encoder tf-hub error:
 RuntimeError: Missing implementation that supports: loader(*('/var/folders/0w/pn889r517f9220q1vl66k7_h0000gn/T/tfhub_modules/1fb57c3ffe1a38479233ee9853ddd7a8ac8a8c47',), **{})

 This seems to have something to do with the way Universal Sentence Encoder is cached.
 Sometimes it's deleted, but TF Hub still thinks it's present.
 If you encounter this, simply delete the directory mentioned in the error and rerun.

-## Configs
-`configs\config.json` allows one to customize a number of features of the project pipeline.
-See “Running the Project” above.

-## Test
-To run a set of nontrivial unit-tests on the core tweetvalidator package, navigate to the tests directory and run pytest:

-    > cd <project_path>/tests
-    > pytest